Energy help warms up on the Island…

 The charity works with other local organisations including the CAB, Age UK and People Matter, to reach those having difficulty with their energy and water bills.
 The Footprint Trust is part of the Islehelp partnership www.islehelp.org.uk - a group of local advice organisations, who can be contacted on 03444 111 444.

-As part of its awareness campaign The Trust is to hold an energy event at the Riverside Centre, Newport, on Friday 28th October 2016, from 11am to 3pm.
+As part of its awareness campaign The Trust is to hold an energy event at the Riverside Centre, Newport (PO20 2QR), on Thursday 26th October 2017, from 11am to 3pm.
 At this free event people will be able to get advice and information on a wide range of help services, under the banner of the Islehelp partnership.